Real Time Dashboards¶

 all the data for a particular site will live in the same shard.

 Using a replication factor of 2 means every shard is held on multiple workers.
-When a worker fails the coordinator will prevent downtime by serving queries for that worker’s shards using the other replicas.
+When a worker fails the master will prevent downtime by serving queries for that worker’s shards using the other replicas.

 In Citus Cloud you must use a replication factor of 1 (instead of the 2 used here).
 As Citus Cloud uses streaming replication to achieve high availability maintaining shard replicas would be redundant.